Everything you need to know about how we treat your data

 Rest assured that we take curation of your data as seriously as if it were our own.

-We support not only the letter of the law of the General Data Protection Regulation but also its spirit and will ensure all services not only comply with its ordinances but go beyond where we feel more security and privacy is required.
+We support not only the letter of the law of the General Data Protection Regulation and others but also its spirit and will ensure all services not only comply with its ordinances but go beyond where we feel more security and privacy is required.

 We do everything within our power and intellect to ensure we comply with the law in whichever jurisdictions are appropriate.